 Three years later when my sister Hope was born, my reign as only child and spoiled first grandchild ended.
 She had straight, fine blonde hair.
 But by now, my parents were used to miracles.
-Hope and I pretty much fought from the minute my mom started to show.
 Three years after that, our sister Kim was born.
 Finally, a brown-haired baby!
-And Hope and I had something real to fight over - Kim's attention.

 I was an early talker, starting with phrases and shifting quickly to full sentences.
 I have not shut up since; just ask my husband, Gil.
 Words and language have played a major role in my existence.
 So have games.

 In school I was a very good student - teacher's Pet on occasion, always the goody-two-shoes.
-I went to a wonderful Kindergarten through 8th grade school called Finletter Elementary.
-I recently had the honor of being on the board of a non-profit organization, 2andC Cares, that raised almost $20,000 to give back to that school.
+I went to a wonderful Kindergarten through 8th grade school in Philadelphia called Finletter Elementary.
+As an adult I had the honor of being on the board of a non-profit organization, 2andC Cares, that raised almost $20,000 to give back to that school.

 I have always been very impressed with humor.
 Alan Sherman (Hello Muddah, Hello Faddah) was a staple in our household.
 I STILL pull out the old vinyl LPs and sing along, even though I was one of 2 girls in my elementary school class not chosen for chorus.
 I also adored Carol Burnett and the Smothers Brothers.
 If I could have been any character in a TV show, I would have chosen Rhoda - both in her self-deprecating, frumpy side-kick to Mary Tyler Moore days, as well as in her svelte, sharp-tongued, own-series days.

 Fast forward now: High School was okay.
 My first year was at Philadelphia High School for Girls of which I remember little, except that there were pink marble bathrooms.
-There was also an eight-week strike which meant I got two summer vacations that year.
-In tenth grade we moved from the city to Upper Dublin.
+There was also an eight-week teacher's strike which meant I got two summer vacations that year.
+In tenth grade we moved from the city to Upper Dublin, PA.
 What a shock that was to my system!
-One day I was riding inner city subways to school, the next I was on a yellow bus that went by a sheep farm to get to my new high school.
+One day I was riding inner city subways to school, the next I was on a yellow bus that went by a sheep farm on the way to my new high school.
 One highlight of these years was my adulation for Harry Chapin.
 I saw him in concert as often as I possibly could.

-The first 2 years of college at Temple University, commuting from home, were all right.
+My first 2 years of college at Temple University, commuting from home, were all right.
 Then, in my Junior Year, I lived in France with a fantastic program from Rutgers University.
 Every minute was an exciting learning experience or, at worst, a 20-pound weight gain.
-A diet of Camembert cheese, baguettes, and wine may have covered all my favorite food groups, but it also covered my hips and waist.
-Rutgers let me attend their campus in New Brunswick, NJ and graduate with only one year in-residence, an exception to a school rule, provided I would agree to live on the French floor of a dormitory my senior year.
+A diet of Camembert cheese, baguettes, and wine covered all my favorite food groups not to mention my hips and waist.
+Rutgers let me attend their campus in New Brunswick, NJ and graduate with only one year in-residence.
+This was an exception to a school rule, provided I would agree to live on the French floor of a dormitory my senior year.
 What a weird scenario that was - being in a triple with two freshman roommates!
-But many of my friends from my junior in France decided to room there, too.
+But many of my friends from my junior in France decided to room in the dorm, too.
 It turned out to be quite a fun year.